-Grace Edwards, Director for the Children’s Choir and Director for Training Choir 1 (Dublin and Livermore), holds Master of Music degrees in Piano Pedagogy and Music Education with Kodaly Emphasis from Holy Names University.
+Grace Edwards, Director for the Children’s Choir (Lafayette and San Ramon), and Director for Training Choir 1 (San Ramon), and Director for Training Choir 3 (Lafayette), holds Master of Music degrees in Piano Pedagogy and Music Education with Kodaly Emphasis from Holy Names University.
 She also holds certifications in Suzuki Method and Dalcroze Eurythmics.
 She has conducted and accompanied many adult and children’s choirs, and has sung with prominent choirs in the Bay Area.
 She runs a private studio in Oakley and is an evaluator for the Music Teacher’s Association of California’s Certificate of Merit Program.

-Velma Lee, Director for the Training Division, Piano Accompanist and Theory Instructor, holds a Bachelor of Music degree in Music Education, a Master of Church Music degree in Pipe Organ.
+Velma Lee, Director for the Training Division, Training Choir 2 Director (San Ramon), Training Choir 3 Director (San Ramon, Livermore and Pleasanton), and Piano Accompanist, holds a Bachelor of Music degree in Music Education, a Master of Church Music degree in Pipe Organ.
 She has extensive experience working with children having conducted children’s and handbell choirs.
 She is an active member of the American Guild of Organists and Music Teachers’ Association of California.
 Velma teaches piano lessons in her private piano studio.

 Joy Tsai, Piano Accompanist and Theory Instructor, earned a BM/MM degree in Piano Performance and received Kodály music education training from Holy Names University.
 She teaches in her private piano studio in Pleasanton and performs regularly as a soloist and with ensemble groups.
 She is a member of the Music Teachers’ Association of California, is on the faculty at Holy Names University, and continues her piano studies with Betty Woo.